Key topics for running SAP Oracle on AWS

 SAP Notes relevant for Oracle, SAP, and AWS

 The following SAP Notes are related to SAP running Oracle on AWS.
-Make sure to click on “Mark as Favorite” to follow-up any update to the notes
+Make sure to click on “Mark as Favorite” to follow-up any updates to the notes.

 |SAP NOTES RELEVANT FOR ORACLE, SAP, AND AWS|